Input Prompt Design pattern

 Rationale

-When a user fills out a form it is most often with the purpose of filling it out as quickly as possible to get on with the service the website is offering.
+When a user fills out a form it is most often with the purpose of filling it out as quickly as possible to get on with the service offered.
 This is why the user often just scans through form fields and labels without giving the labels much of a glance.
 By using input prompts, immediate attention is drawn to what the user needs to fill in.
 The user can’t miss it.
 Although you must beware of removing labels entirely, as the input prompt is removed once focus has been set to the text field.

 Input prompt is often used for small forms that are key to the core functionality of a site as inserting the label inside the text field itself helps save space.
-For more elaborate forms, there are often more than enough room available to explain each input field.
+For more elaborate forms, there is often more than enough room available to explain each input field.

-3 Comments
+3 comments